ThePhD/sol2/docs/source/api/usertype.rst

 .. note::

-	Always specify your bases if you plan to retrieve a base class using the Sol abstraction directly and not casting yourself.
+	Always specify your bases if you plan to retrieve a base class using the sol abstraction directly and not casting yourself.

 .. literalinclude:: ../../../examples/source/docs/inheritance.cpp
 	:caption: inheritance.cpp